Enhancement of Willamette Slough: Phase 2

 Problems caused by creeping water primrose

-Ludwigia forms dense mats that choke entire waterways and that lead to significant impacts:
+Ludwigia forms dense mats that choke entire waterways and that lead to significant impacts, such as:

-- Reduce vital habitat of turtles, frogs, water birds, fish and other wildlife.
+- Reducing vital habitat for turtles, frogs, waterbirds, fish, and other wildlife,

-- Impede water movement (affecting both water quality and flooding potential)
+- Impeding water movement (affecting both water quality and flooding potential),

-- Spread easily by catching a ride on boats, kayaks, and other watercraft and can quickly spread to new places
+- Catching a ride on boats, kayaks, and other watercraft and quickly spreading into new places.